1900 Galveston hurricane: Protection

 To prevent future storms from causing destruction like that of the 1900 hurricane, many improvements to the island were made.
 The city of Galveston hired a team of three engineers to design structures for protection from future storms – Alfred Noble, Henry Martyn Robert, and H. C. Ripley.
 The three engineers recommended and designed a seawall.
 In November 1902, residents of Galveston overwhelmingly approved a bond referendum to fund building a seawall, passing the measure by a vote of 3,085–21.
 The first 3 mi of the Galveston Seawall, 17 ft high, were built beginning in 1902 under the direction of Robert.
 In July 1904, the first segment was completed, though construction of the seawall continued for several decades, with the final segment finished in 1963.
 Upon completion, the seawall in its entirety stretched for more than 10 mi.

-Another dramatic effort to protect Galveston was its raising, also recommended by Noble, Robert, and Ripley.
+Another dramatic effort to protect Galveston was its raising, also recommended by Noble, Robert, and Ripley, and similar to the earlier raising of Chicago and Sacramento, California.
 Approximately 15000000 cuyd of sand was dredged from the Galveston shipping channel to raise the city, some sections by as much as 17 ft.
 Over 2,100 buildings were raised in the process of pumping sand underneath, including the 3,000-st (2,700-t) St. Patrick's Church.
 According to historian David G. McComb, the grade of about 500 blocks had been raised by 1911.
 The seawall was listed among the National Register of Historic Places on August 18, 1977, while the seawall and raising of the island were jointly named a National Historical Civil Engineering Landmark by the American Society of Civil Engineers on October 11, 2001.

 In 1915, a storm similar in strength and track to the 1900 hurricane struck Galveston.
 The 1915 storm brought storm surge up to 12 ft, testing the integrity of the new seawall.
 Although 53 people on Galveston Island lost their lives in the 1915 storm, this was a great reduction from the thousands who died in 1900.
 Other powerful tropical cyclones would test the effectiveness of the seawall, including Hurricane Carla in 1961, Hurricane Alicia in 1983, and Hurricane Ike in 2008.
 Carla primarily caused severe coastal flood-related damage to structures unprotected by the seawall.
 Following Hurricane Alicia, the Corps of Engineers estimated that the seawall prevented about $100 million in damage.
 Despite the seawall, Ike left extensive destruction in Galveston due to storm surge, with preliminary estimates indicating that up to $2 billion in damage occurred to beaches, dwellings, hospitals, infrastructure, and ports.
 Damage in Galveston and surrounding areas prompted proposals for improvements to the seawall, including the addition of floodgates and more seawalls.